lars1050/csc395-s23/Exercises/ex03-git-branches/readme.md

 Everyone else can pull to incorporate the branch.

 Each person develops the code on their respective branches.
-Once you have made the changes and the code is compiling, merge the changes into the dev branch.
+Once you have made the changes and **the code is compiling**, merge the changes into the dev branch.
 Here is the example for issue1:

 ```
 git checkout dev